Ovarian and Endometrial Cancer Case-Control Study in Poland

 A population-based case-control study of ovarian and endometrial cancer conducted among female residents of Warsaw and Lodz, Poland, between 2001 and 2003.

 Nicolas Wentzensen, M.D., Ph.D., M.P.H., principal investigator, senior investigator and Deputy Director, Clinical Genetics Branch, and Head, Clinical Epidemiology Unit

 Investigators identified all women with histologically-confirmed ovarian and endometrial carcinoma through a rapid ascertainment system in participating hospitals and cancer registries.
 Cancer-free women were randomly selected from complete population lists and were frequency matched to cases on age and study site.
-A personal interview and blood/mouthwash sample was collected.
 A total of 347 women with invasive ovarian cancer and 555 women with endometrial cancer were enrolled.
-Researchers share 2,798 controls between breast, ovarian, and endometrial cancer cases.
-Researchers have recently constructed tissue microarrays including tumor samples from approximately 200 ovarian cancer cases and 300 endometrial cancer cases for immunohistochemical analyses.
-They are currently extracting nucleic acids from tissue cores to create a resource for DNA-based studies.
+A personal interview and blood/mouthwash sample was collected, as well as blood, urine, and paraffin-embedded tumor tissue.